-The campus must consider the totality of circumstances and evidence, and make determinations of Cultural Affiliation / State Cultural Affiliation based on the Preponderance of the Evidence, including ribal nowledge and oral histories, regarding whether there is a relationship of shared group identity that can be reasonably traced historically or prehistorically between members of the requesting Tribe(s) and an identifiable earlier group with respect to the Human Remains and Cultural Items being requested.
+The campus must consider the totality of circumstances (including the unique circumstances of California history) and evidence, and make determinations of Cultural Affiliation / State Cultural Affiliation based on the Preponderance of the Evidence, including Tribal Traditional Knowledge and oral histories, regarding whether there is a relationship of shared group identity that can be reasonably traced historically or prehistorically between members of the requesting Tribe(s) and an identifiable earlier group with respect to the Human Remains and Cultural Items being requested.

-Per CalNAGPRA 8016 (i), “Tribal oral histories, documentation, and testimonies shall not be afforded less evidentiary weight than other relevant categories of evidence on account of being in those categories.”
 UC respects and values tribal oral histories and tribal sources of evidence in making determinations under this policy, and understands that in some cases, such evidence may be the only evidence available.
 Decisions must be made in consideration of the line(s) of evidence that are available without prejudice owing to the absence of other lines of evidence.
 For example, anthropological evidence need not be present if tribal oral historical evidence is available to evaluate cultural affiliation.

-In deliberations concerning California Indian Tribes, the campus will take into account unique California history that might have created gaps in records.
+In deliberations concerning California Indian tribes, the campus will take into account unique California history that might have created gaps in records.
 Cultural Affiliation and/or State Cultural Affiliation will not be precluded solely because of some gaps in the record.
 Further, Requestors do not have to establish Cultural Affiliation and/or State Cultural Affiliation with scientific certainty.
-As described above, a single line of evidence may be sufficient to establish cultural affiliation.

 A campus may establish Cultural Affiliation or State Cultural Affiliation of Human Remains and Cultural Items to more than one Tribe.
 In all such cases, evidence will be evaluated separately with respect to each Tribe, and the requirements for Cultural Affiliation or State Cultural Affiliation must be established for each Tribe.